microsoft/CNTK/contrib/Python/doc/concepts.rst

   Assigning a name to a node is only necessary if it is the target of a loop.
   See below.
-Otherwise, this can be used for debugging.
+Otherwise, it can be used for debugging.

-- *tag* - This is a string that is attached to the node and which is set by the user.
-It is used by the training loop to identify different parts of the network to identify root nodes.
-It can be one of "criterion", "output" or "eval".
+- **tag** - This is a string that is attached to the node and has to be set for certain nodes.
+There purpouse is not documentary but controls the behaviour of CNTK.

+  The *tag*  property can have the following values that can be set by the user:
+- *criterion* The output of such nodes as the optimisation criterion.
+See `Neural Net Training`_
+- *output* The output of these nodes is written of the output.
+- *eval* The output of these nodes are used of evaluation.
+They might e.g. provide the error rate of a classification problem.

-- *shape* - This is a derived property that is automatically inferred from the layout of the graph.
+- **shape** - This is a derived property that is automatically inferred from the layout of the graph.

-- *output* - At the moment every node has exactly one output.
+- **output** - At the moment every node has exactly one output.
 Thus, a computation node can be used wherever a tensor is requested as an input.